 This homemade teriyaki sauce recipe calls for 5 basic ingredients and a little bit of cornstarch to thicken things up, so let’s get started!

 soy sauce or tamari – we suggest using normal soy sauce, but you can also use low-sodium soy sauce if you’re hoping to lower the salt content.
-Additionally, you can use tamari for a gluten-fre option.
+Additionally, you can use tamari as a gluten-free option.

-fresh ginger – fresh ginger is such a bright add to this recipe because it adds depth and another flavor profile.
+fresh ginger – fresh ginger is such a bright addition to this recipe because it adds depth and another flavor profile.
+You can always swap for ground ginger, but you need to use about 1/2 the amount.

 sriracha – while sriracha is optional, a little bit of heat rounds out this recipe!